-Reasonable Accommodations are adjustments or supports with tasks, the environment, or the way things are usually done so that students with disabilities have equal opportunity to participate.
-Colleges are not required to adjust the essential program or course requirements to accommodate students.
-For example, they can provide an accommodation for longer time for tests but cannot change the test content or required scores for passing.
+Reasonable Accommodations are legal mandated supports with tasks or the environment that provides students with disabilities have equal opportunity to participate fully and learn.
+Colleges are not required to adjust the essential curriculum or course requirements to accommodate students.
+For example, they can approve an accommodation for longer time for tests but cannot change the test content or required scores for passing.